-As always, I hope you enjoy today’s holidays and observances, a music link to Rosemary Clooney, factoids of interest for this day in history, the fact that you are not suffering from mogigiphia; a relevant quote from Whitney Young, Jr on the role of blacks in the Vietnam War, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Prince, factoids of interest for this day in history, a performance of your favorite pibroch and a relevant quote from Patrick Reeden Keefe on The Troubles, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1951 Number One Song— the number one song in 1951 on a run of 6 weeks in that position was “Come On-a My House” by Rosemary Clooney.
+3. 1984 Number One Song— the number one song in 1984 on a run of 5 weeks in that position was “When Doves Cry” by Prince.
 Here is a recording of the song: https://www.youtube.com/watch?v=UG3VcCAlUgE This very accomplished singer and songwriter suffered regicide from fentanyl on April, 2016 at the too early age of 57.

 On this day in: